Back to the home page

 But if your computer was sold with a pre-installed Windows 8, 10 or 11 (which means modern UEFI), please read on.

-Change some UEFI settings
+Change some BIOS settings

-2. If you have a modern computer that was sold with a pre-installed Windows 8, 10 or 11, you now need to open the configuration of your UEFI.
+3. If you have a modern computer that was sold with a pre-installed Windows 8, 10 or 11, you now need to open the configuration of your BIOS (UEFI).
 If you don't know how to do that, see the manual of your computer.
 Don't you have the manual anymore?
-You should always be able to find a copy in the support section of the website of the manufacturer.
+You should always be able to find a copy in the support section of the website of the manufacturer.For an Acer, you have to press the F2 key a couple of times, directly after turning on the computer.

 Click on the magnifier icon in the panel of Windows 10 or 11 - let it search your system ("Type here to search") with the term settings